ato/viewenvy/README.md

 Sometimes there's a slow section of your page that's holding up rendering.
 Perhaps it needs to perform some complex calculation or talk to a third party web service.
-You could use an AJAX request to run the slow query asynchronously, but ViewEnvy provides an easier alternative, the future helper:
+You could use an AJAX request to run the slow query asynchronously, but ViewEnvy provides an easy alternative, the future helper:

 ```jsp
 <% future { %>